fenestrae/fenestrae-core/README.md

 ## Identity

-The name **Fenestrae** comes from Latin and means **windows**.
-It's a direct reference to the roots of enterprise productivity: the classic windows that allowed users to work with multiple processes simultaneously.
+The name **Fenestrae** comes from Latin and means **windows** — a direct reference to the roots of enterprise productivity: multiple processes, multiple contexts, and uninterrupted workflows.

 The logo —a classic window with organic lines inspired by **Gaudí**— represents its essence: